 Describe your background.

-What is your academic/professional history?
+What is your favorite feature of Congress.gov?

 The Browse directory on Congress.gov provides quick access to frequently-requested lists and prepared search results for the current Congress and previous congresses.
 The high-level view is a nice snapshot of congressional activity for a particular congress, and where applicable, the links to search results pages provide great access to filtering content further during research.

 What is the most interesting fact you’ve learned about the legislative process while working on Congress.gov?

 Print documents play an important role in the legislative process and ingesting that information into Congress.gov can be very complex.
 The Congressional Record is the official record of the debates and proceedings of the United States Congress and is printed physically and digitally by the Government Publishing Office while Congress is in session.

 The Congressional Record may be colloquially referred to as “the newspaper of Congress,” and there are unique chamber customs and rules around the Congressional Record.
 From Congress.gov, users can sign-up to receive an alert when the latest issue of the Congressional Record is available and also search by date or keyword.

 What’s something most of your co-workers do not know about you?

 I previously played lacrosse and fenced.
 Though I have not picked up an épée in years, I enjoy watching fencing in international competitions.
 Running and hiking are my preferred forms of exercise now and also allow me to explore the abundance of trails in the region.

 Subscribe to In Custodia Legis – it’s free! – to receive interesting posts drawn from the Law Library of Congress’s vast collections and our staff’s expertise in U.S., foreign, and international law.